wkolowski/Type-Theory-Wishlist/README.md

 - [Deep Induction: Induction Rules for (Truly) Nested Types](https://cs.appstate.edu/~johannp/20-fossacs.pdf)
 - [An induction principle for nested datatypes in intensional type theory](https://www.irit.fr/~Ralph.Matthes/papers/MatthesInductionNestedJFPCUP.pdf)

 **Status: Nested Inductive Families like `Complete` or `Lam` are supported by Coq and Agda (and probably other languages too).
 Problems only start with the truly nested types - they are not legal in Coq or Agda, and I would also guess nowhere else.
 Usually one has to turn off the positivity checker for the definition to be accepted.
-Even then, support for termination checking, autogeneration of elimination principles and proofs is lacking.
+Even then support for termination checking, autogeneration of elimination principles and proofs is lacking.
 To sum up: support for Nested Inductive Families is easy, but support for Truly Nested Inductive Families is very speculative.**

 TODO:
 - Figure out how the deep induction principles can be implemented in Coq.